canonical/maas/docs/hardware-enablement-kernels.rst

 .. note::

-  This feature is available in MAAS versions 1.5 and above.
+  As of MAAS 1.9 this feature is configured by setting the hwe_kernel variable instead of the architecture variable.

-MAAS allows you to use hardware enablement kernels when booting nodes that require them.
+MAAS allows you to use hardware enablement kernels when booting nodes with Ubuntu that require them.

 What are hardware-enablement kernels?
 -------------------------------------